What is oak firewood like?

 Red oak often has a straight grain that split nicely, while White Oak is harder to split.
 However, if the Oakwood you are using has many knots, it will be quite hard to split, irrespective of being Red or White Oak.

-Before you start splitting with an ax, place the oak on a stump instead of on the bare ground.
+Before splitting with an ax, place the oak on a stump instead of on the bare ground.
 This is because the ground absorbs a lot of your energy, making it more challenging to split.

 The easiest way to split oak for firewood is to use a hydraulic splitter.
 If you have a large volume to split it might be worth renting or buying one – the log splitters from Tractor Supply Co are known to be good.